JR1811/google-sheets-reader/src/main/java/net/shirojr/sheetsreader/api/README.md

 To update a config file at runtime, use the `loadFromFile` method of the `SheetsConfigHandler` class.
 You can also overwrite the config file with the `saveToFile` method.

-The api call might block the current thread so if the API call takes a long time the game could potentially freeze.
+The API call might block the current thread so if the API call takes a long time the game could potentially freeze.
 As a rule of thumb, don't reload the config at run-time if the incoming sheet data is huge.

 ### API Credentials From A Datapack